Koficodeit/HTML-CSS-Project/Mini - Task/Header-Hero Section/Animated Background/Gradient Background/READM.md

 ## **Next Task**

 `Animated Background`
-    Add animations to the background using techniques such as:
+    Add animations gradient to the background using techniques such as:

       * Add text animations for the hero section.
       * Integrate background image animations for a dynamic visual effect.